SnoreRax/W_Notes/THM/Boot2Root Rooms/Rooms List.md

 ## Easy

-**Note:** Make a short description for each of these rooms to not get lost
+**Note:** Make a short description for each of these rooms to not get lost.
+Also add in these sections so the writeups don't look so dull: tools used, skills used (and maybe a summary).

 [**Basic Pentesting**](Basic%20Pentesting/Writeup.md)